xieyuheng/inner/topics/logic/how-to-mock-a-mockingbird.md

+---
-# 嘲嘲不已 / How To Mock A Mockingbird
+title: 嘲嘲不已 / How To Mock A Mockingbird

-Notes taken from "To Mock A Mockingbird" by Raymond Smullyan.
+subtitle: Notes taken from "To Mock A Mockingbird" by Raymond Smullyan.
+---

 # TODO